10 Best Emily Blunt Movies You Must See

 5. The Edge of Tomorrow (2014)

 This was perhaps my first movie of her, and my inner talent-spotting compass instantly pointed towards a future star.
 With the help of warrior Rita Vrataski, Major William Cage has to save Planet Earth from an alien species, after being caught in a time loop.
 Does he have the skills to exterminate the aliens, or will he fail miserably and end all hopes for humanity?
-The question that the film poses is one of survival, and what is innately ingrained in us to do in order to survive.
-Chiselled and efficacious in her action scenes, Blunt is fairly successful in convincingly playing a veteran and refined warrior, who despite her valour and bravery, is a vulnerable maelstrom of emotions.
+The question that the film poses is one of survival and what is innately ingrained in us to do in order to survive.
+Chiseled and efficacious in her action scenes, Blunt is fairly successful in convincingly playing a veteran and refined warrior, who, despite her valor and bravery, is a vulnerable maelstrom of emotions.

 4. The Devil Wears Prada (2006)